HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Turn the butt over and inject with another 1/4 of the solution, then set the butt aside.
 Repeat the process with the second pork butt.

 Need a meat injector?
-Amazon.com carries several good ones.
+Amazon.com carries several good injectors.

-After injecting, sprinkle the rub generously on all sides of each butt (Picture 3).
+After injecting, sprinkle the rub generously on all sides of each butt.
 Pat the rub to help it stick to the meat.

 Let the pork butts sit at room temperature as you fire-up your Weber Bullet.